 - Severe asthma and other chronic respiratory problems

-Talk to an Albany Social Security Disability Lawyer for Free
+Talk to an Albany Social Security Disability Attorney for Free

 At John Foy & Associates, we’ve seen what a difference it makes when our clients begin receiving the SSD benefits they so desperately need.
-We don’t want you to be denied benefits after paying into the system for years.
-Let us help you put together a strong case so you can get the financial help you need as soon as possible.
-We offer a free consultation to discuss your case and explain the process.
-Call us at 229-232-8678 or fill out the form to your right and get your FREE consultation today.
+So let us help you put together a strong case so you can get the financial help you need as soon as possible.
+Call us or fill out the form to your right and get your free consultation today.